Bo is a university student by day and nerd by night, with a big passion for writing and stories. Danger: Do not feed this person RPGs.

 Fox is a blind character from team CFVY, who admittedly doesn't get much screen time, but has been shown kicking butt.
 The book RWBY: After the Fall also features him as a main character, where he is shown to be perfectly capable and happy, providing the fun for his team.

-Lastly, Pietro is a character from the seventh season who is wheelchair bound and dying, but that doesn't stop him from giving all of his love to his daughter and supporting the heroes whenever they need it.
+Lastly, Pietro is a character from the seventh season who is in a wheelchair and dying, but that doesn't stop him from giving all of his love to his daughter and supporting the heroes whenever they need it.
 He also built Yang's arm and Maria's eyes.

 © 2020 Bo Beaufill